-- Increase funding for transportation to preserve the system, address congestion and safety, and provide multimodal options. - Eliminate "Off-the-Top" appropriations from the Highway Users Tax Fund. - Consider innovative revenue and financing mechanisms. - ▶ Provide a share of increased revenues back to local governments. - Consider the cost of land use decisions on transportation infrastructure. - Protect and expand the authority of regions to implement regional financing tools. - ▶ Use tolls as a financing mechanism for public roads or highways with the conditions that (1) any road or highway in the Denver region or that impacts the Denver region is reviewed and approved by the DRCOG Board for inclusion in the fiscally constrained regional transportation plan; (2) toll receipts remain in the toll highway system within the region that is tolled; and (3) toll receipts are allowed to be used for multimodal improvements. - Allocate existing and new federal and state funds to achieve funding equity statewide based on needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
-DRCOG and the Transportation Commission currently are working under a Memorandum of Understanding to accomplish this goal.
-DRCOG recognizes some potential funding mechanisms under consideration by the state may be appropriate for allocation to the entire statewide system.
-DRCOG believes that others, including tolls, GPS-tracked VMT fees, and taxes on lodging, to name a few, may be more appropriately returned to the region of generation.
+- Increase funding for transportation to preserve the system, address congestion and safety, and provide multimodal options. - Eliminate "off-the-top" appropriations from the Highway Users Tax Fund. - Consider innovative revenue and financing mechanisms, such as VMT-based fees, pay-as-you-drive insurance, and under certain circumstances tolling or congestion pricing of existing roadways. - Provide a share of increased revenues back to local governments. - Consider the cost of land use decisions on transportation infrastructure. - Protect and expand the authority of regions to implement regional financing tools. - Use tolls as a financing mechanism for public roads or highways with the conditions that (1) any road, highway, or tolled lanes in the Denver region or that impact the Denver region are reviewed and approved by the DRCOG Board for inclusion in the fiscally constrained regional transportation plan; (2) toll receipts remain in the toll highway system within the region that is tolled; and (3) toll receipts are allowed to be used for multimodal improvements and accumulated for system reconstruction. - Allocate existing and new federal and state funds to achieve funding equity statewide based on needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
+DRCOG and the Transportation Commission currently are working under a Memorandum of